- Learn the advantages and disadvantages of different types of payment

-Step 3: On the board, list the different types of payment and under each, calculate a sample gross weekly wage.
+Step 3: On the whiteboard or chart paper, list the different types of payment.
+Underneath each type, calculate a sample gross weekly wage.

-Step 4: Now divide the class into your pre-selected groups and hand each group a copy of the Types of Payment Worksheet (PDF).
-Ask them to use the job-searching websites you've pulled up on the computers to complete the worksheet.
-(Or, if you're using newspapers instead, distribute the job listings sections to the groups.)
+Step 4: Now divide the class into your pre-selected groups and hand each group a copy of the Types of Payment Worksheet.
+Ask them to use the job-search websites you've pulled up on the computers to complete the worksheet.
+(If you are using newspapers instead, distribute the job listings sections to the groups.)
 Tell the groups they will need to find examples of jobs for each type of payment, then they will brainstorm advantages and disadvantages for each.

-Step 6: When they are done, hand each student a Calculating Wages Worksheet (PDF).
+Step 6: When they are done with the Types of Payment Worksheet, hand each student a Calculating Gross and Weekly Wages Worksheet.
 Ask them to each complete the worksheet separately and then compare answers with their group members.
 Have each group submit one copy to represent the group.

 Supporting All Learners